mgmarlow/thimble/README.md

 # thimble

-A simple wiki generator for plaintext files.
-Written in a single Ruby file.
+A simple wiki generator for plaintext files in a single Ruby file.
+Supports double-bracket link syntax (`[[my link]]`) and nothing else.

+## Installation

+Gem TBD.
+For now, clone the repo and run locally.

 ## Usage

-Plaintext syntax:
+Example plaintext file, `index.txt`:

 ```
 Links are created via [[double brackets]].
 Backlinks are
 automatically appended to the bottom of the document.
 ```

-thimble CLI:
+Run the thimble CLI:

 ```
 thimble my-dir/